Dennis Michael Richardson is Oregon’s 26th Secretary of State.

-Born July 30, 1949, Dennis grew up with the core belief that we all have an obligation to serve those in need and speak for those who cannot speak for themselves.
+Born July 30, 1949, Dennis Richardson grew up with the core belief that we all have an obligation to serve our community and be a voice for those who can’t speak for themselves.

 Secretary of State's Duties